This page updated 01-17-19

 A Florida non-profit group which helps people in Broward and Dade counties with terminal or disabling conditions, seniors on fixed incomes, and victims of violent crimes.
 The group arranges for pet food, supplies, medical care, including immunizations, and also offers some hands-on assistance to help their clients keep their pets.

 This is a Meals on Wheels program to help seniors feed their pets as well as themselves.
 Contact your local Meals on Wheels or senior center for details.
 Not all areas offer this service.
-Some areas we know that do have this program include:
+Some of the areas we know do have this program include:

 *** Citrus County Pet Meals Program.
 For information, call (352) 527-5975.